zetxek/Remote-Kodi-OS-X/README.md

 ###Download link ###

+- [v0.2 download link](https://bitbucket.org/zetxek/remote-kodi-os-x/downloads/Kodi_Remote.app_v0.2.zip) 2nd release of the app.
+Improvements in design, some changes in code to come.
-[v0.1 download link](https://bitbucket.org/zetxek/remote-kodi-os-x/src/1a2bec5a9cb2ac86e6cf91dd997eb552ee1ef6cb/Releases/Kodi_Remote_v0.1-dev.zip?at=master) 1st release of the app.
+- [v0.1 download link](https://bitbucket.org/zetxek/remote-kodi-os-x/src/1a2bec5a9cb2ac86e6cf91dd997eb552ee1ef6cb/Releases/Kodi_Remote_v0.1-dev.zip?at=master) 1st release of the app.
 Pretty simple, complicated having less features and still being considered a remote, but might be useful to showcase the concept.

 ###TODO ###